davidlattimore/wild/README.md

 ### Where did the name come from?

 It's somewhat of a tradition for linkers to end with the letters "ld". e.g. "GNU ld, "gold", "lld", "mold".
 Since the end-goal is for the linker to be incremental, an "I" is added.
-The "W" doesn't stand for anything and was just selected based on it giving an interesting word.
+Let's say the "W" stands for "Wild", since recursive acronyms are popular in open-source projects.

 ### Benchmarks